Yaj-t/Apartelle_web/client/README.md

 - Fixed the issue where Users can access admin page even if logged in as users
 - When the link hovers, an animation occurs
+- Added react-slick as the carousels for the index page, so *npm install* again

 For Admins: